slurmulon/gig/README.md

 > :speaker: Official Bach player for JS
 ---

-[`bach`](https://github.com/slurmulon/bach) is a dynamic notation for representing musical tracks with a focus on human readability and productivity.
+[`bach`](https://github.com/slurmulon/bach) is a musical notation with a focus on human readability and productivity.

 `gig` consumes, renders and synchronizes `bach` tracks with audio files (or really anything) in a browser or browser-like environment.